viur-framework/flare/docs/html5.md

 #### toggleClass()

-Toggles a class on and off, depending on whether it has already been added or not.
+Toggles a class *on* or *off*, depending on whether it has the specified class already or not.
-If the element already has the class, it is removed.
-If the element does not have the class already, it is added to it.

 #### hasClass()